observIQ/terraform-provider-bindplane/docs/resources/bindplane_destination.md

 ---
 subcategory: "Pipeline"
 description: |-
-  A Destination creates a BindPlane OP destination that can be attached to a Configuration.
+  A Destination creates a Bindplane destination that can be attached to a Configuration.
 Destinations are used by agents to send telemetry to a backend, such as Google, Grafana, or New Relic.
 ---

 # bindplane_destination

-The `bindplane_destination` resource creates a BindPlane destination from a BindPlane destination-type.
+The `bindplane_destination` resource creates a Bindplane destination from a Bindplane destination-type.
 The destination can be used by multiple [configurations](./bindplane_configuration.md).

 ## Options